Jason Bishop III (a.k.a., Tal Levesque, a.k.a., TAL), has been one of the original promoters of the “Dulce Base” myths.

 It was there that Bishop claimed to have befriended the alleged Castello.

-Jason Bishop III reportedly gave the impression that he was present at the 1988 Mount Archuleta expedition (alongside Gabe Valdez, Edmund Gomez, Jeff and Greg Valdez, French physicist Dr. John Gille, Manuel Gomez, Jr., and Elaine A. (according to his report to Alan B. de Walton (a.k.a., BRANTON, author of the DULCE BOOK and the DULCE WARS, freely available for reading on the Internet).
+Jason Bishop III reportedly gave the impression that he was present at the 1988 Mount Archuleta expedition (alongside Gabe Valdez, Edmund Gomez, Jeff and Greg Valdez, French physicist Dr. John Gille, Manuel Gomez, Jr., Elaine A. and a scientist from Los Alamos).

 Dr. John Gille refuted that Jason Bishop III was even present at that expedition.